GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

     force a horizontal label for *y*-axes (useful for very short labels).
     For Cartesian axes you may specify an alternate via **+s** which is used for right or upper axis axis label (with any **+l** label used for left and bottom axes).
+    To include Latex code as part of a label, enclose the expression with @$ markers (**Note**: Requires latex and dvips to be installed).
     If the axis annotation should have a leading text prefix (e.g., dollar sign for those plots of your net worth) you can append **+p**\ *prefix*.
 For geographic maps the addition of degree symbols, etc. is automatic (and controlled by the GMT